Joey Meneses Preview, Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 21st in MLB.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 21st in the league.

-- Dodgers pitchers combine to surrender 170 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Dodgers pitchers combine to rank 16th in baseball in home runs given up (172 total, 1.2 per game).

-- Sheehan (3-1) gets the starting nod for the Dodgers in his ninth start of the season.
-He has a 5.31 ERA in 42 1/3 innings pitched, with 36 strikeouts.
+- Miller (9-3 with a 3.80 ERA and 84 strikeouts in 94 2/3 innings pitched) looks for his 10th victory when he gets the start for the Dodgers, his 18th of the season.

-- His last time out came on Sunday against the Atlanta Braves, when the righty threw four innings, surrendering one earned run while giving up three hits.
+- In his last appearance on Sunday against the Atlanta Braves, the right-hander tossed seven innings, giving up one earned run while surrendering three hits.

-- In nine games this season, the 23-year-old has a 5.31 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .221 to opposing hitters.
+- The 24-year-old has an ERA of 3.80, with 8 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .229 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.